 The best most valued phone

-But if you don’t want a bigger and bezel-less phone, and instead are cool with traditional design, then go for the Pixel 2 that also gets you timely (fastest) software updates, a pure Android experience, and the best camera.
-However, you get the smallest screen size of 5 inches, the smallest battery of 2700mAh, a design that looks dated and there’s no 3.5mm audio jack.
+But if you don’t want a bigger phone with a notch and instead are cool with a more traditional, compact design, then go for the Pixel 3 that also gets you timely (fastest) software updates, a pure Android experience, and the best camera.
+However, you get a small (by today’s standards) screen size of 5.5 inches and a smaller 2915mAh battery, although this doesn’t mean the worst battery life.

 There’s the same 5.8-inch QHD+ display, but it’s a flat screen.
-The battery is also bigger and the body housing the phone is MIL-STD 810G certified, which makes it the best-rugged phone on the market.
-The Galaxy S8 Active has a similar price tag as the Galaxy S8+ – $28.34 per month for 30 months or $850 outright.
-Alternatively, you can sit back and wait for a month or so to grab the Galaxy S9 Active.
-Your choice!
+The battery is also bigger at 4000mAh and the body housing the phone is MIL-STD 810G certified, which makes it the best-rugged phone on the market.
+The Galaxy S8 Active has a steep price tag of $28.34 per month for 30 months or $850 outright.
+Unfortunately, we haven’t seen the Galaxy S9 Active and its likely that the S10 won’t get an Active variant too, suggesting that Samsung has killed the Active variant in the flagship S series.

 The best phablet

 Today, the definition of a phablet has changed.
 What used to be described as one doesn’t even match what is now the standard phone.
-Given that Samsung dictates a lot, the 5.8-inch Galaxy S9 is basically the standard screen size of any phone, but a few years ago, the Galaxy Note 5 was considered a phablet with its 5.7-inch screen.
+Given that Samsung dictates a lot, the 5.8-inch Galaxy S10e is now a standard compact phone, but a few years ago, the Galaxy Note 5 was considered a phablet with its 5.7-inch screen.
+How times change!

-With the changed parameters, it means the term phablet now refers to smartphones with screen sizes of 6 inches and beyond.
-In this category, there’s none better than the big and bad Samsung Galaxy Note 8.
-In fact, this should be your go-to option if for whatever reason the Galaxy S9+ or even the S8+ aren’t big enough.
+With the changed parameters, it means the term phablet now refers to smartphones with screen sizes of 6.3 inches and beyond.
+In this category, there’s none better than the big and bad Samsung Galaxy S10+.
+In fact, this should be your go-to option if the S Pen on the Galaxy Note 9 doesn’t mean anything to you.
+Yes, the S10+ has the same screen size as the Note 9 and other than the Note-exclusive stylus, the former bests the latter in every other category, be it specs, features, photography, battery capacity, and so on.

-As of this writing, the Galaxy Note 8 will set you back a cool $950 outright, but AT&T has a 30-month contract of $31.67 per month.
-For what it takes, the S9+ is slightly cheaper than the Note 8.
+As of this writing, the Galaxy S10+ will set you back a cool $1000 outright, but AT&T has a 30-month contract of $33.34 per month.
+For what it takes, the Galaxy Note 9 has the same price tag and monthly plan as the S10+ yet the two are quite far apart.

-If the Note 8 and Galaxy S9+ are too expensive or you don’t like either for some reason, the Google Pixel 2 XL is a great option too.
-Priced at $849 outright or $35.38 per month for 2 years, the phone isn’t available through any of AT&T’s stores, but it works on the network.
-Although smaller than the Note 8, the 6-inch 18:9 display screen on the Pixel 2 XL is still big enough to fit the phablet narrative.
+If the Galaxy S10+ and Note 9 are too expensive or you don’t like either for some reason, the Google Pixel 3 XL is a great option too.
+Priced at $899 outright or $37.46 per month for 2 years (currently discounted to $699 or $29.13 per month), the phone isn’t available through any of AT&T’s stores, but it works on the network.
+Although slightly smaller than the S10+ and Note 9, the 6.3-inch 18.5:9 display screen on the Pixel 3 XL is still big enough to fit the phablet narrative, but only for those who don’t mind the notch.
+Unfortunately, you get to deal with 2018 hardware that is led by the Snapdragon 845 processor.

 Another great piece of hardware that is available in the market, and gives you a phablet experience is the HTC U12+, but since this is not being sold on AT&T, you might want to sneak into the OEM’s U.S. shop to grab one.